 Below are the estimated Firestone oil change prices.
 The Firestone synthetic oil change price is different then the regular oil change price.

 |Blend (High Mileage)||$38.00|

-The service also includes an inspection of your car’s oil filter and used oil, and if necessary, replace the filter.
+The Firestone oil change cost also includes an inspection of your car’s oil filter and used oil, and if necessary, replace the filter.
 The service also includes an air filter and cabin filter inspection, and if necessary replace them.
 A Firestone automotive technician may also perform a courtesy inspection which comes with topping of fluids (including the engine coolant and window washer fluid).